cncf/toc/process/project_proposals.md

    * The proposal addresses how the project has grown since incubation and any concerns from incubation DD in addition to the standard graduation requirements.
    * Projects will be reviewed on a rolling basis as they apply, instead of two meetings a year.
 . * If a TOC member steps forward to support the project as a sponsor and determines the Graduation DD document is finalized, the TOC member kicks off two week period of time for public comment on the TOC mailing list
-   * Lobbying for a sponsor is not permitted.
+   * Directly contacting a TOC member to serve as a project sponsor is not permitted.
    * The email should contain a link to the proposal pull request and graduation DD document.
    * All TAGs, end users, TOC members, and community members are welcome to comment at this time on the mailing list.
    * Historically, projects have done a TOC presentation as part of the graduation process.
 The TOC has gotten rid of the presentation requirement.